magyaatt/anibis-bed-test/Readme.md

 * You can implement the acceptance criteria in whatever order you prefer, but we recommend you to start first with what you know best and feel most comfortable with.
 * Open **/src/AnibisBedTest.sln in Visual Studio 2015 or higher**.
 You will find 2 projects.
 In each of these projects some functionality should be implemented as described below.
 * **You are not allowed to add any more packages, libraries or references to any of the projects**
-* When you're finished, **zip the code and send it to marc.wenger@scout24.ch and attila.magyar@scout24.ch (exclude packages, bin and obj folder from zip)**.
+* When you're finished, **zip the code and send it to attila.magyar@scout24.ch (exclude packages, bin and obj folder from zip)**.
 The zip-file should be named anibis-bed-test-[firstname]-[lastname].zip.

 **If you cannot finish all tasks, that does not necessarily mean you are out!
 Complete the tasks as good as you can and then send the test back.**